 “In every other way it’s just like we own our house, we just had to go about it in a non-traditional way”

-After completing 500 mandatory volunteer hours, they finally moved into their new home.
+After completing 500 volunteer hours with Habitat, they finally moved into their new home.
 Their long-held dream became a reality.
 They could finally see their children thrive in a healthy environment and they felt that anything was possible.

 Kristen and Anthony are proud homeowners, Kristen says best: “In every other way it’s just like we own our house, we just had to go about it in a non-traditional way."